guidancesrobb/Magento-backup.sh/README.md

 Developed by Magento Core Team.

-This script will create to files containing the Magento code and database.
+This script will create two files containing the Magento code and database.
 The database will be dumped without log table contents and with obscured customer data.

 ## Example Usage